Azure-Samples/azure-search-dotnet-samples/quickstart-semantic-search/README.md

 1. Clone or download this sample repository.
 1. Extract contents if the download is a zip file.
 Make sure the files are read-write.
 1. Get the service name of your service.
-You can find the URL in search service Overview page in the Azure portal.
+You can find the URL in search service **Overview** page in the Azure portal.
 1. Make sure you have permission to update and query the search index.
-You should **Search Service Contributor** and **Search Index Data Reader** permissions.
+You should have **Search Service Contributor** permissions to update the index, and **Search Index Data Contributor** or **Search Index Data Reader** permissions to query the index.

 ## Run the sample

+The solution is organized into two projects.
+The first project updates an existing instance of the hotels-sample-index.
+The second project runs a series of queries.

-1. Open the SemeanticSearchQuicksart.sln project in Visual Studio
+1. Open the **quickstart-semantic-search.sln** solution in Visual Studio
-1. Open **Program.cs**.
+1. Open the **BuildIndex**.
-1. Replace the placeholder value for the service endpoint.
+1. In **Program.cs**, replace the placeholder value for the service endpoint with the name of your search service.
+1. Repeat this step for **QueryIndex**.
-1. Compile and run the project.
+1. Compile and run each project.

 ## Next steps